anitaposch/anita-grav/user/pages/04.blog/articles-2022/f0019-cryptopuls-2022/f0019-cryptopuls-2022.md

 template: article
 ---

-# Advocating for Human Rights through Bitcoin - Anita Posch on Cryptopulse
+# Advocating for Human Rights through Bitcoin - Anita Posch on Cryptopulse - Ep.
+160

 This episode is a recording of the conversation I had on the Cryptopulse podcast with Kevin and Ben from the UK.
 It was recorded in late June 2022.